 Plans last updated today.
 Plan details change frequently, always verify plan details with the Windstream directly before purchasing service.

-On the surface, Windstream often appears to have lower speeds and higher prices than other DSL/fiber providers.
+As we wrote in our Windstream review.
+Windstream often appears to have lower speeds and higher prices than other DSL/fiber providers.
 But when you consider that their main competitor is satellite, you realize they actually have a pretty compelling offer.

 Overall, Windstream is the best deal for rural homes that need more than just basic email and website access.
 Their cheaper plans aren’t perfect, but they’re enough for streaming Netflix and scrolling through Facebook.
 They also offer much better bandwidth and latency than satellite plans, making them a great fit for families or homes with multiple users.